microsoft/windows-rs/README.md

 ## Cross-platform support

 While support for platforms other than Windows (i.e., *-windows-msvc targets) is possible and on the long-term roadmap, support outside of Windows is not an immediate goal.
 If you are interested in support outside of Windows, please [let us know](https://github.com/microsoft/winrt-rs/issues/143).

+## Project Reunion

+Project Reunion is a set of libraries, frameworks, components, and tools that you can use to access powerful Windows platform functionality from all kinds of apps on many versions of Windows.
+Project Reunion combines the power of Win32 native applications alongside modern APIs, so your apps light up everywhere your users are.

+Other Project Reunion components include [WinUI](https://github.com/microsoft/microsoft-ui-xaml), WebView2, MSIX, [Rust/WinRT](https://github.com/microsoft/winrt-rs), and [C#/WinRT](https://github.com/microsoft/cswinrt).
+If you'd like to learn more, contribute to Project Reunion, or have app model questions, visit [Project Reunion on GitHub](https://github.com/microsoft/ProjectReunion).